ESA title

 ESA has granted a Contract Change Notice (CCN) in February 2022, to develop a Satcom terminal supporting new Iridium Certus® Service.
 Based on Iridium CertusTM 9770 modem, the PLANET 9770 terminal provides more than 10 times the capacity of legacy Iridium terminals.

-The development and qualification activities have been completed in 2022, and Iridium certified two Satcom terminal configurations (with low profile and high profile antennas).
+The development and qualification activities have been completed in 2022, and Iridium certified two Satcom terminal configurations (with low profile and high-profile antennas).
 ATMOSPHERE’s certified products are now displayed on Iridium website.

-Iridium Certified PLANET 9770 UAV-L configurations
+Iridium Certified PLANET 9770 UAV-L terminal

 A PLANET 9770 unit has been installed on a multirotor UAV for pilot operations.
 The Site Acceptance Test of the pilot configuration has been successful performed in Wessling, with a first flight witnessed by ESA in January 2023.
 The subsequent pilot operations have enabled to build trust in the reliability of the solution, get return from experience from field operations and showcase the solution to new prospects.
 This complementary activity was successfully closed in June 2023.

-PLANET 9770 UAV-L Flight on ATMO2 (11.1.2023)
+PLANET 9770 UAV-L Flight on ATMO2 (January 2023)

 The product was displayed at Iridium Partners Conference in Palms Springs (USA) in April 2023.